qasimalik786/TemplateTextGenApp/README.md

 6. Unit tests are not required but really nice to have.
 7. UI is not required.

+## Overview

+1. **Define Data Model**

+   Created classes 'DataModel' and 'Address' to represent structured data.

+3. **TemplateService**

+    This class acts as a bridge between data and template processor.

+4. **Process Templates**

+   2.1 The 'TemplateProcessor' class is responsible for transforming templates into meaningful text.
+   2.2 'TemplateToTextGenerator'.
+This method takes a template as an input and returns generated text as an output.

+ 5. **Implement App**

+   'Program.cs' class, instantiate data model and templateService and templateProcessor, calling GenTextFromTemplate to process the template
 ## Project Architecture

 Clean Code Architecture principles have been applied to develop the application.